mmitropolitsky/booking.com_hyperledger/docs/overbooking/running_the_network.md

 The domain structure will be :
 * eitbooking : the "root" of the subdomains in the system
     * overbooking : where the OTAs and Partners interact for overbooking logic
-    * transactions : where Trusted Third Parties (TTP) and OTAs can 'negociate' Private Transaction Certificates
+    * transactions : where Trusted Third Parties (TTP) and OTAs can 'negotiate' Private Transaction Certificates

 ## Pre-requisites